AndFChat/AndFChat/README.md

 ***Why can I only connect with one character at the same time?
 Will there be any update to fix this?***

 Nope, seriously there is not enough space on a phone for one character.
 Don't see any reason to add multiple connections at the same time.

+***How to post Ads?***

+There are two ways to post an ad:
+1. Start your post with /ad [text] that will automatically post as ad.
+2. Write your post and don't send it, select Post ad in the action Menu.